Interior Gateway Protocols IGP

 Given a public IP address, it is possible to determine the correspondent autonomous sytem.
 We do that online with a nice tool provided by Team Cymru.

 - We need to select the RIR that corresponds to your country.
 For example, if my country is Germany, I go to RIPE.
-There is a simple way to quickly determine it on this website:

 - then, go to http://www.team-cymru.org/IP-ASN-mapping.html